-r ip and press <Enter>

-and then type in:

-100and press <Enter>
+r ip and press <Enter> and then type in: 100and press <Enter> t and press <Enter>

 To see the existing contents of the registers, issue the Register command by simply typing in an r.
 You will notice that AX and BX both contain nothing but zeros, that the IP register is set to 0100, and that the next instruction is to move 3 into the AX register.
 Next type in: